aimango/animation-viewer/README.txt

 -The changes I've made since the A3 submission date:
 	-Fix bug for inserting frame.
 	-I originally had export as gif, but I changed that to export as xml file, as required by assignment 5.
-The files are named "exported#.xml", # incrementing from 0, 1, 2, 3, etc. This allows users to export multiple xml files.
-If only "exported0.xml" and "exported2.xml" exist in the directory (exported1.xml was likely deleted), the next file will be exported as "exported1.xml".
+The user can save the xml file in any directory via JFileChooser, and I automatically append ".xml" if the user did not specify a file extension or specified the wrong file extension.
 	-I added an Import function.
-I allow console input for the user to select which file to import from the "xml-files" directory.
-I didn't want to spend time using JList for file import, I feel that console input suffices.
+They can only load a ".xml" file.

 How to Run A3:
--The makefile is located in the "src" directory.
+-The makefile is located in the "A3/src" directory.
 -"make all" or "make" will compile and run the program.
 -"make run" will run the compiled program.
--"make clean" will remove all .class files in the "src", "src/view", and "src/model" directories, and all of the generated .gif files in the "src" folder.
+-"make clean" will remove all .class files in the "src", "src/view", and "src/model" directories.